HirenGajjar/sql/notes.md

-Everything is data.
+intEverything is data.
 Data is oil.

 Computer evoulution speeded up the generation of data, internet make data accessible anywhere anytime.
 AI is the reflection of the data generated, stored and process.
 That is why databases and sql are still relevent.